Los Angeles DMV Hearing Attorneys

 If you have been arrested for driving under the influence in California, the criminal court is not the only entity you will need to be concerned about – you must also deal with the Department of Motor Vehicles (DMV).
 Although the DMV works with the LA court system, it can act independently and suspend your driving privileges without any involvement from the court through an Admin Per Se (APS) suspension action.
 In this case, you should contact our Los Angeles DMV hearing attorneys at Vadgama Law.
 We appear at your hearing on your behalf and work to prevent the suspension of your license.

-Deadline for Filing Your Request for a Hearing with the DMV
+What is the Deadline for Filing Your Request for a Hearing with the DMV?

 Once you are arrested for a DUI, the police will seize your license and replace it with a temporary one that is good for 30 days.
 You will only have 10 days from the date of your arrest to request a DMV hearing to contest the suspension of your driver’s license.
 A failure to request this hearing will result in the suspension of your driver’s license after the temporary license expires.